 MERP Stakeholder Meetings

-For more information on fish consumption advisories and safe eating guidelines, visit the Office of Environmental Health Hazard Assessment’s webpage on safe eating advisories.
+For more information on fish consumption advisories and safe eating guidelines, visit the Office of Environmental Health Hazard Assessment’s webpage on safe eating advisories (web link).

-For water quality and other information addressing questions about toxic chemicals in fish and shellfish, visit the California Water Quality Monitoring Council’s Safe to Eat portal.
+For water quality and other information addressing questions about toxic chemicals in fish and shellfish, visit the California Water Quality Monitoring Council’s Safe to Eat portal (web link).